aarnav1729/pticket/README.md

-# Communication Tool to handle Tickets between Procurement and Stores Departments
+# Communication Tool to handle raising, resolving, and reopening Tickets between Procurement and Stores Departments

 ## Introduction
-This web application allows departments to submit and track feedback.
-It includes features for creating feedback tickets, viewing pending and resolved tickets, and sending automated email notifications.
+This web application allows departments to submit and track issues with material coming into the factory.
+It includes features for raising issue tickets, viewing pending and resolved tickets, and sending automated email notifications.

 ## Features
 - Submit feedback with attachments